XianlongQi/pi/README.md

 Pi(π) is a new generation blockchain technology.

-Pi adopts a new consensus mechanism called IPoS(Improved proof of Stake), which helps it reach a balance between fairness and efficiency.
+Pi adopts a new consensus mechanism called IPoS(Improved Proof of Stake), which helps it reach a balance between fairness and efficiency.
 Pi introduces a new incentive algorithm to attract users to use and to construct the Pi network.

 Pi derives from BitShares ([https://github.com/bitshares/bitshares-core](https://github.com/bitshares/bitshares-core)).